pfoo360/Campfire/README.md

 Campfire is my rendition of a blogging app. <br/>

 Visitors can search for and read user-generated short stories.
 People that sign up can create, update and delete their own stories!
-[Click here for a walkthrough](#walkthrough)
+[Click here for a walkthrough.](#walkthrough)

 # Features